FT Magazine

-FT Magazine is a supplement to the weekend edition of the Financial Times newspaper.
+FT Magazine, also known as FT Weekend Magazine, is a supplement to the weekend edition of the Financial Times newspaper.
+The publication focuses on long-form narrative journalism, investigations, photography and international reportage.
+It is currently edited by Matt Vella.

 History and profile

 FT Magazine was founded in 2003.
 John Lloyd was the first editor of the magazine.
 It is published on Saturdays and covers world events, politics and the arts.

 It is only included with the UK and Ireland edition of the Financial Times; however, articles from it are also printed in sections of the USA edition of the Financial Times, e.g. the Lunch with the FT.